Membership of a Medical Aid with Immediate Effect

 SA Hospital Plans is an independent publication on all the different facets of hospital cover and you can get all your queries adequately answered by them.
 They aren’t a financial services provider.
-But their unbiased information guides South Africans to making the right decisions concerning their health.
+But their unbiased information guides allow South Africans to make the right decisions concerning their health.

 Nothing is Immediate – with Good Reason

 When you do research, you’ll find that there are no medical aids or hospital plans with immediate effect.
 Waiting periods are there to protect the medical aid from people who just sign up for their services when they find they are pregnant, ill or injured.
 This could mean some people only signing up for medical aid when they turn 60 or 70 to benefit from the funds that loyal members have been contributing to for years.

 So for members who quickly sign up and then resign again once their medical issues are cleared up has prompted medical schemes to put these frustrating but necessary waiting periods in place.
 It means that the person who signs up for cover will at least contribute something before claiming.

 These waiting periods are different.
 And for instance, you’ll get a general 3 month waiting period for new members on a medical aid.
 There’ll be a 12 month waiting period on medical aid for pre-existing conditions.
 There is usually a 12-month wait for pregnancy claims.

 Most of these waiting periods fall away in the event of an accident.

 Guided by a Reputable Source – Membership With Immediate Effect

 SA Hospital Plans will be the first to warn you to be aware of those who tell you that you can get immediate cover for medical aid or hospital plans.
 These are just false promises from unethical brokers.